Examining Options for FX Hedging

 Step 1: Identification

-“We spend a lot of time with clients to help them understand what their FX risk exposures are,” says Paul Choi, Director of Foreign Exchange at Fifth Third Bank.
+“We spend a lot of time with clients to help them understand what their FX risk exposures are,” says Paul Choi, director of Foreign Exchange at Fifth Third Bank.
 “Often, this includes a considerable data accumulation issue, but it is a critical first step to ensure that the identification of the underlying risk is as concise as possible.
 This ensures that the options are calibrated accurately.”

 Choi notes that it is critical to net-out the company’s FX exposures.
 For example, if the company has multiple businesses or subsidiaries, then these may have different FX exposures.
-For example, one area of the company might be "long" a currency (has future revenues in that currency) and another is "short" (has costs in the same currency).
+One area of the company might be "long" a currency (has future revenues in that currency) and another is "short" (has costs in the same currency).
 In this scenario, it will be more efficient simply to hedge the net exposure rather than engage in two different hedges.

 Step 2: Mitigation